Dave & Buster's (PLAY)

 Dave & Buster’s competitors include Bowlero (NYSE:BOWL), TopGolf Callaway (NYSE:MODG), Six Flags (NYSE:SIX), and private company Barcade.

-A company’s long-term sales performance is one signal of its overall quality.
+A company’s long-term performance is an indicator of its overall quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Dave & Buster's grew its sales at a 12.9% compounded annual growth rate.
-Although this growth is acceptable on an absolute basis, it fell short of our standards for the consumer discretionary sector, which enjoys a number of secular tailwinds.
+Over the last five years, Dave & Buster's grew its sales at a solid 19.8% compounded annual growth rate.
+Its growth beat the average consumer discretionary company and shows its offerings resonate with customers.

 Dave & Buster's Quarterly Revenue

 Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-Dave & Buster’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Dave & Buster’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 1.7% over the last two years.
 Note that COVID hurt Dave & Buster’s business in 2020 and part of 2021, and it bounced back in a big way thereafter.
 Dave & Buster's Year-On-Year Revenue Growth

-We can better understand the company’s revenue dynamics by analyzing its same-store sales, which show how much revenue its established locations generate.
-Over the last two years, Dave & Buster’s same-store sales averaged 4.9% year-on-year declines.
+Dave & Buster's also reports same-store sales, which show how much revenue its established locations generate.
+Over the last two years, Dave & Buster’s same-store sales averaged 6.9% year-on-year declines.
 Because this number is lower than its revenue growth, we can see the opening of new locations is boosting the company’s top-line performance.
 Dave & Buster's Same-Store Sales Growth

-Looking ahead, sell-side analysts expect revenue to grow 3.1% over the next 12 months.
-Although this projection suggests its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 5.8% over the next 12 months.
+While this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Operating Margin

-Dave & Buster’s operating margin has been trending down over the last 12 months, but it still averaged 10.9% over the last two years, decent for a consumer discretionary business.
-This shows it generally does a decent job managing its expenses.
+Dave & Buster’s operating margin has been trending down over the last 12 months, but it still averaged 10.3% over the last two years, decent for a consumer discretionary business.
+This shows it generally does a decent job managing its expenses, and its solid historical revenue growth also suggests its margin dropped because it ramped up investments to capture market share.
+We’ll keep a close eye to see if this strategy pays off.

 Dave & Buster's Trailing 12-Month Operating Margin (GAAP)

-In Q1, Dave & Buster's generated an operating margin profit margin of 11.1%, down 3.4 percentage points year on year.
+This quarter, Dave & Buster's generated an operating margin profit margin of 9.5%, down 5.7 percentage points year on year.
 This contraction shows it was less efficient because its expenses increased relative to its revenue.

 7. Earnings Per Share